mantidproject/mantid/dev-docs/source/Workbench/RunningWorkbench.rst

 A note on debugging
 ###################

-Debuggers can sometimes attach to the parent process, causing your breakpoints not to be hit.
-To avoid this, we can run the Workbench using the ``--single-process`` flag which will ensure only one process is used to run the Workbench.
+The default behaviour of Workbench is to start as a parent and child process as described above.
+For debugging, we want to attach to the main process that users see (i.e. the child process).
+If we attach to the parent process, your breakpoints will not be hit.
+To ensure we attach to the correct process, we can run the Workbench with the ``--single-process`` flag.

 .. code-block:: sh

   workbench --single-process

-For a development environment you might also want to specify the ``PYTHONPATH`` where ``<config>`` is only required when using the VS generator on Windows.
+For a developer environment you might also want to specify the ``PYTHONPATH`` where ``<config>`` is only required when using the VS generator on Windows.

 .. code-block:: sh